Oldest “forever” bond

 The tool also prevents division by zero and alerts you when inputs imply impossible cases, such as

-a perpetuity-due scenario where PV ≤ C
+a perpetuity-due scenario where PV ≤ C.

 Interpretation tips: PV reflects the price you would pay today, given the stated cash flow and rate assumptions.
 Solving for C tells you the sustainable distribution a fund or endowment could pay forever at a target rate.
 Solving for r gives the implied return based on a market price and promised cash flow.
 Solving for g reveals the growth the market is pricing in, conditional on your discount rate.

-Quick example: with C = £1,000
+Quick example: with C = £1,000 and r = 5%, a level perpetuity has

-.
-If cash flows are expected to grow at g = 2%
+PV = £1,000 / 0.05 = £20,000.
+If cash flows are expected to grow at g = 2%,

-the growing PV is £1,000 / (0.05 − 0.02) = £33,333.33
+the growing PV is £1,000 / (0.05 − 0.02) = £33,333.33.
+If the first payment is today (due),

-the growing PV becomes £1,000 × 1.05 / 0.03 ≈ £35,000
+the growing PV becomes £1,000 × 1.05 / 0.03 ≈ £35,000.

 Educational use only — not financial advice.
 Always align cash-flow timing and rate conventions with your organisation’s policy.